I’ve had my eye on this nearby mullein plant for 2 months waiting for it to flower.

 Step 3.)
 You can steep flowers alone, or also buds and loosely chopped leaves into a small jelly jar with a lid.
 You can add 1 quartered clove of fresh garlic if you desire.

 Step 4.)
 Heat extra virgin olive oil to very warm in a small pan, but do not boil.
 Pour the heated olive oil into the jar over the herb and fill it to cover by ~1″.
 Screw the lid on tightly and allow this to sit in a dark spot for two to three weeks to create an infusion.
-Later, you strain off the depleted herb.
+Later, you strain off the depleted herb and place in a amber glass bottle to store.
+Remember to label your product.

-Other common uses: The dried cut leaf is often used as a tea or packed in capsules, and fresh leaves slightly crushed can be used as a temporary dressing over an abrasion to prevent or stem infection.
+Other common uses: The fresh leaves slightly crushed can be used as a temporary dressing over an abrasion to prevent or stem infection.
 It is a good herb to know where it grows in your area.
 Some day we may be glad to be able to have it in an emergency.
 The world isn’t getting any more stable, you know.